ajdillhoff/personal-site/content/notes/optical_flow.md

+## Review of Szeliski {#review-of-szeliski}

+**Estimating motion**

+1. Error metric
+2. Search function

 ## Introduction {#introduction}

 Optical flow refers to the apparent motion in a 2D image.
-A motion field refers to the true motion of objects in 3D.
+Optical flow methods estimate a **motion field**, which refers to the true motion of objects in 3D.
-The idea of optical flow features is a simple concept.
 If a fixed camera records a video of someone walking from the left side of the screen to the right, a difference of two consecutive frames reveals much about the apparent motion.

 **TODO** Frame differencing figure